davidindub/quiz-master/README.md

 Press Enter to confirm your selection.
 ```

-The user is presented with four options and can select where to navigate to by entering the coresponding number.
+The user is presented with four options and can select where to navigate to by entering the corresponding number.

 Validation is used to ensure they only enter a valid option.